Anandharajan/cv-agentic-saas-mvp/README.md

 One-click cloud deploy (optional)
 - Connect this repo to Render or Railway as a Docker service; use `Dockerfile` and port `8080`.
-- Or use Fly.io with a `fly.toml` and deploy via GitHub Actions (ask to scaffold).

 ## Fly.io Deploy via GitHub Actions